IRAQ – The Trip

 There is a vast maze, its walls engraved with the name of the ruler.

 KARBALA (pop 700,000 2015).
 Located about 100 km SW of Baghdad, The city is best known for the Battle of Karbala in 680 CE, and for the shrines of Imam Husayn and Abbas, making it a holy city for Shia Muslims.
-Tens of millions of Shi’ite Muslims visit the site twice a year, rivaling Mecca and Mashhad.
-The martyrdom of Husayn ibn Ali (grandson of Muhammad and son of Ali ibn Abi Talib), is commemorated annually by up to 8 million pilgrims for ʿĀshūrāʾ (the tenth day of the month of Muharram), which marks the anniversary of Husayn’s death, but the main event is the Arbaʿīn (the 40th day after ‘Ashura’), where up to 30 million visit the graves.
+Tens of millions of Shi’ite Muslims visit the site twice a year, rivalling Mecca and Mashhad.
+The martyrdom of Husayn ibn Ali (grandson of Muhammad and son of Ali ibn Abi Talib), is commemorated annually by up to 8 million pilgrims for ʿĀshūrāʾ (the tenth day of the month of Muharram), which marks the anniversary of Husayn’s death, but the main event is the Arbaʿīn (the 40th day after ‘Ashura’), where up to 30 million visits the graves.
 Most of the pilgrims travel on foot from all around Iraq and from more than 56 countries.

 Battle of Karbala was fought on the bare deserts on the way to Kufa on October 10, 680 as a result of Husain’s refusal of Yazid I’s demand for allegiance to his caliphate.
 Thirty thousand horsemen were sent against Husayn.
 Husayn had no army, he was with his family and few friends totaling 73 men.
-The horsemen denied Husayn and his follower’s water in order to force Husayn to give an oath of allegiance.
+The horsemen denied Husayn and his followers water to force Husayn to give an oath of allegiance.
 On the 9th of Muharram, Husayn refused and on 10 Muharram, he did his morning prayer and led his troops into battle.
-Many of Husayn’s followers, including all of his present sons Ali Akbar, Ali Asghar (six months old), and his nephews Qassim, Aun, and Muhammad were killed.
+Many of Husayn’s followers, including all of his present sons Ali Akbar, and Ali Asghar (six months old), and his nephews Qassim, Aun, and Muhammad were killed.
 Both Husayn ibn Ali and his brother Abbas ibn Ali were buried by the local Banī Asad tribe,

 In 682, Yazid ibn Mu’awiya released the surviving members of Husayn’s family from prison.